Lamurrz/meridian-atlas-attack-kg/README.md

-# AI Risk Knowledge Graph
+# Meridian MITRE Atlas to MITRE Att@ck Knowledge Graph

 A knowledge graph system for evaluating AI system exposure to adversarial threats by cross-referencing **MITRE ATLAS** and **MITRE ATT&CK** framework data with an asset inventory and live vulnerability intelligence.